curityio/freja-eid-authenticator/README.rst

 2. Click the ``New Authenticator`` button.
 3. Enter a name (e.g., ``freja-eid1``).
 4. For the type, pick the ``Freja eID`` option.
-5. On the next page, you can define all of the standard authenticator configuration options like any previous authenticator that should run, the resulting ACR, transformers that should executed, etc. At the bottom of the configuration page, the Freja eID-specific options can be found.
+5. On the next page, you can define all of the standard authenticator configuration options like any previous authenticator that should run, the resulting ACR, transformers that should be executed, etc. At the bottom of the configuration page, the Freja eID-specific options can be found.

     .. figure:: docs/images/freja-eid-authenticator-type-in-curity.png
         :align: center